gthiveux/sec-sdk/README.md

 Generating the jar file
 -----------------------
+To generate the jar file simply download the source code and run

+`mvn clean install`

-To generate the jar file simply download the sorce code and run mvn clean install on the root directory.
-Maven will download all dependecies and generate the jar file.
+ on the root directory.
+Maven will download all dependencies and generate the jar file.

 You can then use the jar file in your projects.

 The generic Handler
 --------------------
 The SDK also contains the generic handler.
-This class aids in the development of java Adapters for the SEC.
+This class aids in the development of Java Adapters for the SEC.